tokamai-team/old-faithful-client/README.md

 ## Streaming transactions for a single program across a slot range

-A common backfill pattern: replay every transaction that touched a given program between two slots. `StreamTransactions` does the heavy lifting server-side — Old Faithful walks the CAR archives, applies the `account_include` filter, and yields transactions as they are decoded.
+A common backfill pattern: replay every transaction that touched a given program between two slots. `StreamTransactions` does the heavy lifting server-side, Old Faithful walks the CAR archives, applies the `account_include` filter, and yields transactions as they are decoded.
 This is how `panoptes` backfills per-program watchlists.